-The Company generates revenues from sales of its innovative biopharmaceutical product, NexoBrid, to burn centers and hospital burn units in Europe, U.S Israel and local distributors in international markets.
+The Company generates revenues from sales of its innovative biopharmaceutical product, NexoBrid, to burn centers and hospital burn units in Europe, U.S Israel and local international markets through its its commercial organizations and local distributors.

 Revenues from sale of goods is recognized in profit or loss at the point in time when the control of the goods is transferred to the customer, generally upon delivery of the goods to the customer.
-The transaction price is the amount of the consideration that is expected to be received based on the contract terms, excluding amounts collected on behalf of third parties (such as taxes).
+The transaction price is the amount of the consideration that is expected to be received based on the contract terms.